1. Home

 Share this post.
 Share the Journey!

-Last Updated on November 17, 2023 by Rachel Granholm
+Last Updated on October 1, 2024 by Rachel Granholm

-Materials for DIY Soy Wax Candles
+Materials Needed for Homemade Soy Wax Candles

 Step 1: The Containers

 Glass containers and jars are easily found at thrift stores for under $1.00.
 I found 4 of them to use for this DIY and the total bill came in at just under $4.00.
 You can use typical clear glass jars but feel free to get creative and use mason jars, ceramic tea cups, or even small coffee mugs!
-Be sure to wash your containers well with warm soapy water to remove any debris.

 Step 2: The Wicks